 Category: Canister (compressed air)

-What we don’t: Electric systems still are more user-friendly.
+What we don’t: Electric systems are a bit more user-friendly.

-However, as we touched on above and detail further in our buying advice below, there are a fair number of downsides to canister designs.
+But as we touched on above and detail further in our buying advice below, there are a fair number of downsides to canister designs.
 Namely, canisters are difficult to travel with, require refilling after each use, and can only be deployed once per fill.
-But there’s no denying the savings (the Ortovox is almost $600 cheaper than the JetForce Pro above), and the Avabag addresses one of our largest complaints about canister systems: the inability to practice deploying.
-And many will appreciate the simple mechanical system that doesn’t use complex wiring or technology, especially for long-term use in the cold.
-All in all, if you’re set on a canister airbag, Ortovox’s Avabag collection is a great place to land.
+But many will appreciate the simple mechanical system that doesn’t use complex wiring or technology, and at 5 pounds 12.6 ounces (this spec includes the 1.5-lb. canister), the Pro 35 is noticeably lighter than the JetForce Pro above (and about $500 cheaper).
+All in all, if you’re set on a canister airbag, Mammut’s time-tested Removable Airbag collection is a great place to land, and you won’t be disappointed with the Pro’s organization and comfort.

 Category: Canister (compressed air)